 - 1. Since the garden is at a high level from the ground, the cost maintenance may go up as everything has to be carried up. - 2.
 But the more fundamental difference is in the depth of the soil.
 At ground level the depth may be unlimited with a source of groundwater, whereas on the roof the depth of the soil is shallow, not exceeding 90 cm, but generally varying between 20 and 60 cm. - 3.
 Not only the depth is shallow in roof garden, but the drainage is also good and hence water has to be replenished constantly by frequent watering. - 4.
 Large trees and shrubs are generally not grown on the roof as the growth of the tap root is limited by the roof below. - 5.
-Moreover, because of shallow depth, good drainage and frequent watering, the plant food in the soil leaches off more rapidly and is to be made good by more frequent replacement.
+Moreover, because of shallow depth, good drainage and frequent watering, the plant food in the soil leaches off more rapidly and is to be made good by more frequent iou in the son reaches on more rapidly and is to se made good sy more nequene replacement.